 A Coaching Power Tool Created by Meike Sperber

-(Life and Career Coach for Expat Partners, Hong Kong)
+(Life and Career Coach for Expat Partners, HONG KONG)

 Balance is not something you find.
 Its something you create.

 More and more people become aware of the importance of balance in life.
-Yoga studios keep on popping up globally, healthy smoothies are a huge success for every coffee shop, mindfulness is no longer a hidden secret only for spiritual affine people and companies discover more and more the need of balanced employees.
+Yoga studios keep on popping up globally, healthy smoothies are a huge success for every coffee shop, mindfulness is no longer a hidden secret only for spiritual caffeine people and companies discover more and more the need of balanced employees.
 Mark Mahoney, president and co-founder of the software company Jackrabbit, strikes the right balance between “business time, family time, and me time” and “being physically and mentally present” when working and playing.
 To accomplish this, he disables his work email when on vacation, doesn’t look at is computer before going to bed and schedules regular workouts.

 However, Single-mindedness can be an important skill.
 There are times where we need to be able to focus and maybe even put other parts of our life in the background.
 This can be close to an important exam, when someone just has a newborn baby or often when people are newly in love.
 Suddenly nothing else seems to be important anymore.
 However that often comes with downsides, may it be on the health or long term happiness, if the single mindedness stays too long.
 It often substitutes for “empty” parts in someones life.
 The person who focuses mainly on the career might block out missing private happiness.
 Also a lot of motivation and satisfaction can come with focus and the following success.
 A person who focuses mainly on running and exercise to reach the goal of a successful marathon, might be very successful with this strategy.
 However risking to loose friends, due to missing time to be spend socially.
 Obviously its not always that black and white and a passion for something is not to mistake with a potential obsession.
 But how do you find out if we are talking about obsession or a passion which fits nicely in an overall balanced lifestyle?
 Lets first have a look for the different components of balance: